GiacomoPope/CryptoBook/README.md

 The book is run using [mdbook](https://rust-lang.github.io/mdBook/index.html).
 The whole book is built from markdown files and should be simple to upkeep.
 We have access to MathJax for latex maths, and we have code highlighting for code snippets.

+## Authors

+Jack, ...

+(Please add your names to this and the toml as you wish)

 ## Installation